bootchk/nRF5rawProtocol/readme.md

 - nrf51 on RedBear BLE Nano module
 - nrf52 on nrf52DK dev board

+(I might test Rigado BMD-300 nrf52 module, but I think it lacks a 32kHz crystal; the code is not ready for that?)

-The custom_board.h for BLE Nano provided by Electronut.
+The custom_board.h for BLE Nano was provided by Electronut.

 There are two Makefiles, .nrf51 and .nrf52.
 I hacked the Makefiles (from the original) mostly in the same way, duplicating hacks.
 If you intend to support both families and you add source files or make other changes, make the changes in both Makefiles.